-John Evans has served as a member of our board of directors since September 2019 pursuant to Beam's right to appoint a representative to our board of directors under our Voting Agreement, dated as of September 26, 2019, in connection with our Series A preferred stock financing, which was amended and restated on April 20, 2021 in connection with our Series B preferred stock financing.
+John Evans has served as a member of our board of directors since September 2019.
 Mr. Evans has served as Chief Executive Officer of Beam Therapeutics Inc., a biotechnology company, since January 2018, as its President and Chief Executive Officer from January 2018 through January 2020, and as its interim Chief Executive Officer from April 2017 through January 2018.
 Mr. Evans previously was a Venture Partner with ARCH Venture Partners L.P., a venture capital firm, from April 2017 to March 2021.
 Mr. Evans was previously at Agios Pharmaceuticals, Inc., a biopharmaceutical company, from September 2009 until April 2017, most recently serving as Senior Vice President for Corporate Development and Portfolio Leadership.
 Prior to joining Agios, Mr. Evans worked at Infinity Pharmaceuticals, McKinsey & Company's pharmaceuticals practice and MedImmune.
 Mr. Evans currently serves as a director of Verve Therapeutics, Inc. a biotechnology company.
 He received his M.B.A. in Healthcare Management from Wharton, an M.S. in Biotechnology from the University of Pennsylvania, and his B.A. in English with distinction from Yale University.